WE RECOMMEND THAT YOU AVOID FILLER TREATMENTS 2 WEEKS BEFORE THE COVID VACCINE AND 4 WEEKS AFTER.

 Jawline and Chin filler

 Jawline and chin filler often go hand in hand and is a great option for enhancing and balancing the profile of the face.
 Adding filler into the jawline has the effect of creating definition, shape and a smoother contour to the lower third of the face.
 Jawline filler is also effective in disguising the appearance of jowls, creating the illusion of a slimmer face, and is becoming increasingly popular for men who are seeking a more ‘masculine’ appearance.
-Chin filler can be used to lengthen the face and also project the chin out to produce a more harmonious side profile.
+Chin filler can be used to lengthen the face and project the chin outwards to produce a more harmonious side profile.
 Volume loss in the chin is common with age and administering filler in this region can smooth out deficiencies to create a more refreshed appearance.
 Results last on average for 12-18 months and the filler is naturally and slowly broken down over time.

 The temples are an area of the face which are often neglected.
 The temples are a bony region with little volume but as we age/lose weight, the small amount of volume here also depletes.
 This affects the overall youthful appearance of the face with the face going from an oval shape to more of a ‘money-nut’ shape.
 This can age the face and look more skeletal.
 Correcting the temple concavity with dermal fillers will not only replace volume loss and create a fuller face but also provide a subtle lift to the eyebrows and eyelids.
 Teamed with cheek fillers (also known as ‘C’ curve rejuvenation) this provides a beautiful lift to the mid-face.